Rose Marie Arenas

-Early and Personal life
+Early and personal life

-Arenas was born Rose Marie Bosch Jimenez in 1938 in Malasiqui, Pangasinan.
+Arenas was born Rose Marie Bosch Jimenez in 1940 in Malasiqui, Pangasinan.
 Her parents were Alfredo Jimenez, an accountant at the Bureau of Internal Revenue (BIR) and a member of a modestly rich family from Makati; and Remedios Bosch, an opera singer and a music professor at the University of the East (UE).
 Her father was known as the disciplinarian in the family while her mother influenced her love for charity work, culture, and the performing arts.
 Due in part to her well-connected mother who sang in the prestigious opera galas in Manila and abroad, Arenas was exposed early to Manila's high society.

 Her strict upbringing resulted in an almost planned life during her formative years.
 She took up piano and voice lessons when she was a child; an obvious consequence of her mother's profession and passion.
 In college, her father insisted that she take up accountancy at the University of Santo Tomas (UST); again, following the footsteps of her father.
 Throughout her student years, she was not allowed to go out with friends, to have a boyfriend, or to enjoy life the way other teenagers of her time did.
 She led a life that had a very definite pattern – home-school-home.

 Discipline was so stern in the young life of Arenas that it was almost ironic that she was allowed by her parents to become a professional model.
 For three years during the 1960s, she modelled for some of the leading stores and designers in the Philippines.
 She was even allowed to join the Miss Philippines pageant– convincing her parents that the proceeds of the event would go to charity – and even became a finalist in the event.

 The choice of her husband was also the result of parental influence in her personal life.
 After graduating from college, her parents arranged her wedding to Ramon Arenas, a businessman engaged in the shipping industry.
-Ramon's mother is the very wealthy Doña Julieta Hofileña Lopez, sister to industrialist Don Eugenio Hofileña Lopez (ex-owner of Meralco, Negros Navigation, ABS-CBN) and former Vice President Fernando Lopez (owner of the University of Iloilo).
+Ramon's mother is the very wealthy Doña Julieta Hofileña Lopez, sister to industrialist Don Eugenio Hofileña Lopez (ex-owner of Meralco, Negros Navigation, ABS-CBN Corporation) and former Vice President Fernando Lopez (owner of the University of Iloilo).
 The López family of Iloilo were one of the wealthiest clans in the Philippines.
 Although an adopted child, Doña Julieta was the only daughter of Doña Presentacion Hofileña and as such was an equal beneficiary of all the Lopez assets and haciendas when Doña Presentacion and her husband died.
 As the favorite daughter-in-law of Doña Julieta who inherited much of her own heirloom jewelry, this may explain why Arenas is one of the very few females outside of the tightly knit Lopez clan to own such select Philippine jewel sets.

 Although Baby and Ramon had five children (John, Christopher, Ramoncito, Maria Rachel, and Roberto), the two eventually separated and she never married again.

-From her 3 Children, She received 10 grandchildren (Marga, John, Martin, Therese, John Francis, Michael, Andrea, Sebastian, Joaquin Alfonso, and Christopher jr.)
+From her 3 children, she received 10 grandchildren (Marga, John, Martin, Therese, John Francis, Michael, Andrea, Sebastian, Joaquin Alfonso, and Christopher Jr.)